adrianmcli/react-rotating-text/README.md

 ![effect showcase](http://i.imgur.com/AC5g7KD.gif)

-A simple component to create a typewriter effect where words are typed out and then deleted.
-A list of words is swapped in after each cycle.
+A simple component to create a typewriter effect where strings are typed out and then deleted.
+Simply pass in an array of strings and the component will rotate through all of them.

 ## Demo & Examples